Current Projects

 The project exploits size data of many generations of pedigreed laboratory-reared spiders to test whether the architecture of body size differs between the sexes, which would resolve the intra-locus sexual conflict.
 The results indicate that male adult body size underlies predominantly maternal effects but that female adult body size underlies predominantly direct genetic effects.
 This suggests a surprising architecture of male body size but also how intra-locus sexual conflict may be resolved in this spider with extreme female-biased sexual size dimorphism.

-This Slovenian Research Agency-funded project is led by Simona Kralj-Fišer from the Scientific Research Centre of the Slovenian Academy of Sciences and Arts, Ig, Slovenia, where the spiders are kept and data are recorded, and is conducted in collaboration with Matjaž Kuntner from the National Institute of Biology, Ljubljana, Slovenia.
+This Slovenian Research Agency-funded project was led by Simona Kralj-Fišer from the Scientific Research Centre of the Slovenian Academy of Sciences and Arts, Ig, Slovenia, where the spiders were kept and data are recorded, and was conducted in collaboration with Matjaž Kuntner from the National Institute of Biology, Ljubljana, Slovenia.

 Although the sturdy African catfish (Clarias gariepinus) is commonly farmed in many Asian and African countries, we do not know of any successful breeding programme in this species.
 In Nigeria, the African catfish is one of the commonest aquaculture species and many small-scale fish farmers would profit from fish with selectively improved suitability for aquaculture.
 This project investigates the requirements and conditions necessary to start a breeding programme (but will not directly initiate one) to increase the likelihood of success for a potential future breeding programme.